Fort MifflinPhiladelphia, Pennsylvania

 in the Dry Tortugas), he will have to devise some scheme by which a constant supply of fresh water can be directed to flow effortlessly through the intended moat.

 Of the many feats of engineering skill of which the American military was capable in the 19th century, coming up with a good way of accomplishing a surgically hygenic moat was not one of them.
-I have visited five of these nine moated American starforts (and both of those on the Honorable Moat Mention list), and while three of them today possess the most lovely, fresh-smelling moats that modern semiaquatic technology can provide (Monroe
+I have visited eight of these moated American starforts (and both of those on the Honorable Moat Mention list), and while three of them today possess the most lovely, fresh-smelling moats that modern semiaquatic technology can provide (Monroe

 ), I was regularly assured that this was not always the case.